epics-base/epicscorelibs/README.md

 ### Quick run a softIOC

-After building, you can run an example soft-IOC (Input/Output Controller) which uses the pvAccess network protocol.
+After building, you can run an example soft-IOC (Input/Output Controller) which runs a Channel Access server.

 ```bash
 ./bin/*/softIoc -x first
 ```

-You can then run `dbl` to get:
+Run the `dbl` command to list the records it provides:

 ```bash
 epics> dbl